 What did you learn in your first year of practice that you still utilize today?

 Preparation is key.
-I learned this early on in my career from working with some great litigators at our firm.
-They didn't just show up to court and, on the spot, present a winning argument to the judge.
-Instead, the end product - whether it was a written brief, an oral argument, or an opening statement at trial - was effective because of the effort that went into preparing for it.
+I learned this early in my career from working with some great litigators at our firm.
+They didn’t just show up to court and, on the spot, present a winning argument.
+Instead, the end product – whether it was a written brief, an oral argument, or an opening statement at trial – was effective because of the effort that went into preparing for it.